Randomized Phase II Trial of Trastuzumab or EVEROLIMUS in Hormone-refractory Metastatic Breast Cancer

 - Emotional limitations

-- Prior treatment with any investigational drug within the preceding 4 weeks Patients receiving chronic, systemic treatment with corticosteroids or another immunosuppressive agent
+- Prior treatment with any investigational drug within the preceding 4 weeks

-- uncontrolled diabetes as defined by fasting serum glucose >1.5 x ULN
+- Uncontrolled diabetes as defined by fasting serum glucose > 1.5 x ULN

-- liver disease such as cirrhosis, chronic active hepatitis or chronic persistent hepatitis
+- Liver disease such as cirrhosis, chronic active hepatitis or chronic persistent hepatitis

 - A known history of HIV seropositivity